wchang22/stadam/README.md

 pip install -r requirements.txt
 ```

-Then you should be able to run each notebook in the `notebooks` directory.
+Then you should be able to run each notebook in the `notebooks` directory (either as jupyter notebooks or as python scripts).

 ## Important Files